foodcoops/foodcoops.github.io/tos.md

 ## Changes to this policy

 We reserve the right to change this policy.
 If we make major changes, we will notify our users in a clear and prominent manner.
-Minor changes may only be highlighted in the footer of our website.
+Minor changes may only be highlighted in the [changelog](https://github.com/foodcoops/foodcoops.github.io/commits/master/tos.md) of our repository.

 ## Legal notice